|

 of Morbius), to a Gallifreyan father and a human mother

 (Doctor Who TVM).
-Physically he is much like other
+Physically they are much like other

 Gallifreyans, with two hearts which pump blood that is recognizably